-Although this order is not directly applicable to KPCo, it is possible that the AG or another intervenor could challenge KPCo's existing surcharges, which are not specifically authorized by statute.
-These include KPCo's fuel clause surcharge, annual Rockport Plant capacity surcharge, merger surcredit and off-system sales credit rider.
-These surcharges are currently producing net annual revenues of approximately \$10 million.
-The KPSC has asked interested parties to brief the issue in KPCo's outstanding fuel cost proceeding.
-The AG stated that the KPCo fuel clause should be invalidated because the KPSC lacked the authority to implement a fuel clause for KPCo without a full rate case review.
+Although this order is not directly applicable, KPCo has existing surcharges which are not specifically authorized by statute.
+These include KPCo's fuel clause surcharge, annual Rockport Plant capacity surcharge, the merger surcredit and the off-system sales credit rider.
+On an annual basis these surcharges recently ranged from revenues of approximately \$10 million to a reduction of revenues of \$2 million due to the volatility of these surcharges.
+The KPSC asked interested parties to brief the issue in KPCo's fuel cost proceeding.
+The AG responded that the KPCo fuel clause should be invalidated because the KPSC lacked the authority to implement a fuel clause for KPCo without a full rate case review.
 The KPSC issued an order stating that it has the authority to provide for surcharges and surcredits until the Court of Appeals rules.
 The appeals process could take up to two years to complete.
 The AG agreed to stay its challenge during that time.
 KPCo's exposure is indeterminable at this time since it is not known whether a final adverse appeal could result in a refund of prior amounts collected, which would have an adverse effect on future results of operations and cash flows.